-With proper planning, a suite of commercial products and services can be every bit as effective as a built solution – though at less cost.
-In fact, a properly scoped and implemented collection of third-party products and services you buy are a built solution–the organization is simply choosing to buy what a specialized team has built.
+With proper planning, a suite of commercial products and services can be every bit as effective as a built solution—though at less cost.
+In fact, a properly scoped and implemented collection of third-party products and services you buy are a built solution—the organization is simply choosing to buy what a specialized team has built.

 Simply stated, building and buying are not mutually exclusive.
 Once a need has been established, organizations must decide whether to build now, buy with an intention to build in parallel, or buy with the intention to outsource that function indefinitely.
 Decisions should be based on value to the organization both today and into the future, and priorities should reflect the need for tactical and strategic outcomes.

-- Identification of viable EDR products
+- Identification and evaluation of viable EDR products

-- EDR product implementation
+- Implementation of selected EDR product

 - Collection of endpoint data

-- Detection criteria based on endpoint data (examples here and here)
+- Detection engineering based on endpoint data

-- Analysis of detected events by security staff (example skill sets here)
+- Analysis of detected events by security staff

 - Investigation into confirmed threats